-Last minute changes can easily be adjusted manually.
-Extra orders, extra assignments or absent employees are no longer a problem.
-Also a quick recalculation is always possible.
+Last-minute changes can easily be adjusted manually.
+Extra orders, extra assignments, or absent employees are no longer a problem.
+Also, a quick recalculation is always possible.

-The routes can be forwarded to the driver application which can easily navigate to the different stops.
+The routes can be forwarded to the driver application, which can easily navigate to the different stops.
 By checking off the assignments, the planner can follow live.
-In this way, the software will not only plan optimally but will also simplify the process after the planning.
+In this way, the software not only will plan optimally but will also simplify the process after the planning.